vazco/github-actions-branch-name/README.md

 A simple github action for extracting the current branch name that triggered this action.

 ### Why
-Most actions and scripts and marketplace do not work for pull requests.
+Most actions and scripts in the marketplace do not work for pull requests.
 Github handles `push` and `pull_request` events differently and the branch name has to be extracted from a different environment variable.